 Learning how to start a vlog (video log) is relatively easy with the right preparation.
-Vlogging involves figuring out what style of video content you prefer, what channel you want to host your vlog on, filming, editing, and promoting your content.
-If you have a smartphone, you can start vlogging for free.
+Vlogging involves figuring out what style of video content you prefer and what channel you want to host your vlog on.
+From there, you have to film, edit, and promote your content.
+If you have a smartphone, you can even start vlogging for free.

 To learn how to start a vlog, follow these eight steps.